-Chinese AI company Megvii, which specializes in face recognition technology, is very close to an IPO, several Chinese media outlets reported on July2, citing people familiar with the matter.
+Chinese AI company MEGVII, which specializes in computer vision technology, is very close to an IPO, several Chinese media outlets reported on July2, citing people familiar with the matter.

-Megvii has a total financing amount of about USD 1.4 billion affter seven rounds of funding, which pushed up its valuation to around USD 4 billion.
-Since 2019, Hong Kong media repeatedly reported about Megvii's IPO plan.
-Last month, Megvii was reportedly considering to postpone the plan due to the US-China trade tension and unfavorable capital market conditions.
+MEGVII has a total financing amount of about USD 1.4 billion after seven rounds of funding, which pushed up its valuation to around USD 4 billion.
+Since 2019, Hong Kong media repeatedly reported about MEGVII's IPO plan.
+Last month, the computer vision specialist was reportedly considering to postpone the plan due to the US-China trade tension and unfavorable capital market conditions.

 WVR Structures allows companies to issue classes of shares carrying disproportionate voting rights.
 Opinions about WVR Structures vary wildly as people have different stances regarding some regulatory and legal issue.

 According to Havard Business Review, in the long run, the valuation premium of dual-class companies declines compared with single-class companies, while it allows startup founders to pursue risky and lucrative initiatives with less pressure from short-term investors, especially during the period when companies are not mature enough to stick to their business model.
 Therefore, the WVR Structures are most suited to Internet companies which rely enormously on innovations.